Huijiro/portifolio/src/posts/proud-work.md

 To my surprise the owner got in contact with me almost immediately to talk about a big re-write he wanted to do to his Bot.

-My work compromised of:
+My work consisted of:

-- Rewriting the bot from scratch, the current implementation was done with pure JS and crashed all the time.
+- Rewriting the Bot from scratch, the current implementation was done with pure JS and crashed all the time.
 - Setup a Database system to store the info, at the moment the Bot stored all it's data in JSON.
 - Setup an integration with the VRChat system.
 - Help Max learn better practices of programming, things like typescript and safe programming and Github, which he didn't know until then.